 No trip to Baja California could possibly be complete without paying a visit to its capital, La Paz.
 Most travelers only focus on visiting the resort of Cabo, without considering to see La Paz.
 In effect, La Paz has become a more authentic, under-the-radar destination.

 As La Paz is a 2-hour drive away from Cabo San Lucas, we recommend setting off early in the morning.
-That way, you can see the most of what this fascinating city has got to offer.
+That way, you can see most of what this fascinating city has got to offer.

 Rentalmoose loves local food markets.
 We think they’re one of the greatest ways to take in the hustle and bustle of any city or town.
-No matter whether you’re in Athens, Cameron Highlands, or Tallinn, the local market is the vibrant heart of the local life.
+No matter whether you’re in Athens, Cameron Highlands, or Tallinn, the local market is the vibrant heart of local life.

 The fresh food market here in La Paz, Mercado Municipal General Nicolas Bravo, is a must-visit in town.
 Make sure to get here early, the market is open from 6AM daily.

 Spend some time at the cozy Jardin Velasco park, or cross the street and admire the Catedral de Nuestra Señora de La Paz.
 The cathedral dates back to the 1800s!

 From there, you can cross a couple of blocks on foot and you’ll find yourself on the panoramic Malecon.

 This waterfront promenade stretches for 3 miles (5 kilometers) and it’s undoubtedly the favorite hangout among locals.
 You’ll find joggers getting their morning exercise here, or groups of friends hanging out at the sandy beach.

 Across the street from the promenade, you’ll find amazing restaurants and bars that provide great views of the shore.
 Don’t know which one to pick?